I Promise You, I’m No Gigolo!

-The psychopath I was involved with said that to me one night, out of nowhere.
+The psychopath I was involved with said those words to me one night, out of nowhere.

 When he made that promise, I was flummoxed.
 Why would he think I might consider him a gigolo, of all things?
+It had never even crossed my mind.
 What I should have asked myself was, why does he have gigolos on his mind? why is he making this promise when I never voiced any concern? why is he trying to convince me he’s not a gigolo?
 His unsolicited promise was a “tell,” a clue to who he really was and what was going to happen.

 Just a Gigolo ~The Soundcasters

-U nsolicited promises are considered a “pre-incident indicator,” according to Gavin de Becker, author of the book The Gift of Fear.
-He explains that the reason a person promises something is because they feel the need to convince you of something; they sense or anticipate your doubt.
+Unsolicited promises are considered “pre-incident indicators,” according to Gavin de Becker, author of the book The Gift of Fear.
+What drives a person to make an unsolicited promise is the need to convince you of something, anticipating your doubt.
 He says you must ask yourself, “why does this person feel the need to convince me?”